WellsRC/DRC_Projection/README.md

 # The projected burden of COVID-19 in the Democratic Republic of Congo
 Chad R. Wells, Jason K Stearns, Pascal Lutumba, Alison P Galvani

 Copyright 2020, Chad Wells et al. All rights reserved.
-Released under the GNU AGPL 3.
+Released under the GGNU GENERAL PUBLIC LICENSE v3.

 The MATLAB code provided here will run analysis for the modelling portion of the manuscript.